TomerFishman/MaterialIntensityEstimator/README.md

 |postestimation\ |various files |outputs of the postestimation code in MI_estimator.py |
 |tests\ | various folders and files |outputs of the tests of cross validation and effects of the pool size on the MI results |

-Refer to the Data Descriptor article for details.
+Refer to the Data Descriptor article for details, see "how to cite" below.
 </details>

 ## :speech_balloon: How to cite
-Please cite both the Data Descriptor and the specific data version used:
+Please cite both the Data Descriptor journal article and the specific data version used:

-**Data Descriptor:** Tomer Fishman, Alessio Mastrucci, Yoav Peled, Shoshanna Saxe, Bas van Ruijven. ***RASMI: Global Ranges of Building Material Intensities Differentiated by Region, Structure, and Function***.
+**Data Descriptor article:** Tomer Fishman, Alessio Mastrucci, Yoav Peled, Shoshanna Saxe, Bas van Ruijven. ***RASMI: Global Ranges of Building Material Intensities Differentiated by Region, Structure, and Function***.
 Scientific Data 2024, 11 (1), 418. https://doi.org/10.1038/s41597-024-03190-7.

 **Data version:** preferably use the DOI of the Zeonodo release, e.g. [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10124952.svg)](https://doi.org/10.5281/zenodo.10124952) Refer to the release number (on the right)